MariyaEA/-Wikipedia-like-online-encyclopedia/entries/Flask.md

 # Flask

 Flask is a micro web framework written in [Python](/wiki/Python).
 It is classified as a microframework because it does not require particular tools or libraries.
 It has no database abstraction layer, form validation, or any other components where pre-existing third-party libraries provide common functions

+new line